1939 - 1941 - members of the 84th Entry born

 For some years the RAFLAA have included in their AGM under Any Other Business a section called Golden Entries.
 This section affords an opportunity each year for the three entries who reach their 50th anniversary since passing out to present a short history of their Entry.
 Our 50th Anniversary was in 2009 and Tony Beard wrote a piece about the 84th.
 He was unable to attend the meeting so it was read out on his behalf.
 What Tony wrote is available from his member’s page and also from here.

 The first major reunion of the 84th Entry of Aircraft Apprentices was held on 26th and 27th of July 2009 at The Three Ways House Hotel, Mickleton to mark the 50th Anniversary of our Passing Out.

-Many other mini reunions have taken place both before and after this major reunion.
+Many other major and mini reunions have taken place both before and after this major reunion.
 You can see details of them all here.

 30 July 2009 - Entry Archives

 On the 30th July 2009 Tony Mooney started the 84th Entry Archives to hold the various items donated for safekeeping at the 50th Anniversary reunion which took place on the 26th and 27th of that month.
 More items have been donated in the intervening years.
-A full list is available on the Memorabilia page and here.
+A full list is available on the Memorabilia page.

 5 July 2016 - 84th Entry website moved to a replacement server and renamed www.84thentry.me.uk.